ahmed-refaat-analyst/ahmed-refaat-analyst/README.md

 ---

 ### 🚀 What I Do
-- Analyze business performance and KPIs
+- Analyze overall business performance and key metrics to support better decision-making.
-- Build interactive dashboards and reports
+- Build interactive dashboards and dynamic reports tailored to business needs.
-- Create structured data models
+- Create clean and scalable data models that ensure accuracy and consistency.
-- Turn raw data into actionable insights
+- Transform raw data into meaningful insights that help optimize performance and strategy.
 ---

 ### 🛠️ Skills & Tools